AP® Biology Exam Format: All You Need To Know

 Free-response question 4 – Conceptual Analysis

-Another four-part question in which you will be provided with the description of a particular biological phenomenon that is subject to disruption.
+This four-part question includes a description of a particular biological phenomenon that is subject to disruption.

 ---|---|---|